Pick Up the Phone!

 In fact, some studies show that up to 50 percent of emails and texts are misunderstood.
 Check out this article that helps explain why - and offers a light hearted way to address that when you absolutely have to send an email.

 We’ve got another client who sends terrible emails.
 Every single one feels like a rebuke or a demand, and they are often sent at 5:00 am because he’s a busy guy and does most of his emailing and organizing before his day gets too busy.
 So our team wakes up to what feel like letter bombs many mornings.
 But if you call him to talk it through, you realize that 90 percent of the time, he’s just coming across as angry because he is banging through his to-do list and shooting off a question or request, rather than taking the time to craft a lovely note.
 Once our team understood that, it was easier to read his emails in the spirit he sent them.

 So, what’s the answer?
 In our business, we are making more of an effort to move conversations about billing, strategy, and relationship issues off email (and text) and onto the phone, or even better, in-person meetings.
 And, we’re asking our teams to take a breath, ask a colleague for their take, and bring in some help if an email communication seems harsh, unprofessional, or like something is wrong with the relationship.
 Typically, one of the principals will follow up with a phone call when that is the case.

 Email has obviously revolutionized the way we work – and it certainly has its place.
 But there is enormous opportunity for misunderstanding, as people read tone or their own bias into an email, and it can quickly depersonalize a relationship.
 When written communication totally replaces conversations, you run the risk of weakening good business relationships, and in the end, you want to work with people you like and trust.

-So commit yourself and your team to more frequent phone calls and in-person meetings in 2019.
+So commit yourself and your team to more frequent phone calls and in-person meetings when possible.
 Your business relationships will only improve!